davatron5000/htmlwithsuperpowers/docs/examples/example-app/step1.md

 │   └── web-test-runner.config.mjs
 ```

-Finally, `@open-wc` will confim you want to write files and install the dependencies.
+Finally, `@open-wc` will confirm you want to write files and install the dependencies.

 ```
 ✔ Do you want to write this file structure to disk? › Yes